Stabbing of Salman Rushdie: Perpetrator

-A source in law enforcement told local news that Matar's social media accounts indicated support for the Islamic Revolutionary Guard Corps and for Shia extremism.
+A source in law enforcement told local news that Matar's social media accounts indicated support for the Islamic Revolutionary Guard Corps and Shia extremism.
 The New York Post, referencing law enforcement, reported that Matar expressed views in support of the Iranian government.

 Matar was carrying a false driver's license using the same second name as that of the assassinated Hezbollah leader, Imad Mughniyeh.
-Matar had obtained an advance pass to attend the event.
+Matar obtained an advance pass to attend the event.

-Matar in an interview with the New York Post told that he was surprised that Rushdie had survived.
-He further added that he had only read "a couple pages" of The Satanic Verses, but he did not like him due to his criticism of Islam and had watched videos of him on YouTube.
-Matar refused to answer whether he had attacked Rushdie because of the fatwa against him, although he stated that he respected Khomeini who had issued it.
+Matar told the New York Post in an interview that he was surprised Rushdie survived.
+He added that he read only "a couple pages" of The Satanic Verses, but disliked Rushdie due to his criticism of Islam; Matar also watched videos of the author on YouTube.
+Matar refused to say whether he attacked Rushdie because of the fatwa against him, though Matar said he respected Khomeini, who issued it.